MDP-based Energy-aware Task Scheduling for Battery-less IoT: MDP Design

 \subsection{State Transition Probability Matrix}

-The state transition probability matrix encapsulates the probabilistic dynamics of the system and defines how the state of the system evolves as a result of the actions taken by the agent.
-Note that the simplifying assumption of treating the harvested current as an i.i.d. process across sub-intervals leads to a transition matrix that remains invariant with respect to the process's evolution.
+The state transition probability matrix captures the stochastic evolution of the system by defining the transition probabilities between states conditioned on the selected actions.
+Note that the assumption of i.i.d.
+EH process across sub-intervals leads to a transition matrix that remains invariant with respect to the process's evolution.
 For ease of readability, we initially consider the deterministic part of the state (i.e., $\tau$ and $f$) and obtain $N_v$ states for each possible pair, and denote it as superstate $(\tau, f)$.
 More formally, the collection of states corresponding to the fixed parameters $\tau$ and $f$ is referred to as a \textit{superstate}~$(\tau,f)$, including $N_v$ states as $(V,\tau,f), \forall ~ V \in \mathcal{V}$.

-We define two levels of transition matrices to model the system dynamics: micro transition matrices, which capture transitions for individual actions, and a macro transition matrix, which integrates these micro transition matrices across the entire state space.
+Following the division of state into two parts, we define two levels of transition matrices to model the system dynamics: micro transition matrices, which capture transitions for individual actions, and a macro transition matrix, which integrates these micro transition matrices across the entire state space.